Lipstick: United States

 In the 19th century, lipstick was colored with carmine dye.
 Carmine dye was extracted from cochineal, scale insects native to Mexico and Central America which live on cactus plants.
 Cochineal insects produce carminic acid to deter predation by other insects.
-Carminic acid, which forms 17% to 24% of the weight of the dried insects, can be extracted from the insect's body and eggs.
-Mixed with aluminum or calcium salts it makes carmine dye (also known as cochineal).
+Carminic acid, which forms 17% to 24% of the weight of the dried insects, can be extracted from the insects' bodies and eggs.
+Mixed with aluminum or calcium salts, it makes carmine dye (also known as cochineal).

 This lipstick did not come in a tube; it was applied with a brush.
-Carmine dye was expensive and the look of carmine colored lipstick was considered unnatural and theatrical, so lipstick was frowned upon for everyday wear.
+Carmine dye was expensive, and the look of carmine colored lipstick was considered unnatural and theatrical, so lipstick was frowned upon for everyday wear.
 Only actors and actresses could get away with wearing lipstick.
 In 1880, few stage actresses wore lipstick in public.
 The famous actress, Sarah Bernhardt, began wearing lipstick and rouge in public.
 Before the late 19th century, women only applied makeup at home.
 Bernhardt often applied carmine dye to her lips in public.

 In the early 1890s, carmine was mixed with an oil and wax base.
 The mixture gave a natural look and it was more acceptable among women.
 At that time, lipstick was not sold in screw up metal tube; it was sold in paper tubes, tinted papers, or in small pots.
 The Sears Roebuck catalog first offered rouge for lips and cheeks by the late 1890s.

-By 1912 fashionable American women had come to consider lipstick acceptable, though an article in the New York Times advised on the need to apply it cautiously.
+By 1912, fashionable American women had come to consider lipstick acceptable, though an article in the New York Times advised on the need to apply it cautiously.

-By 1915, lipstick was sold in cylinder metal containers, which had been invented by Maurice Levy.
+By 1915, lipstick was sold in metal cylinder containers, which had been invented by Maurice Levy.
 Women had to slide a tiny lever at the side of the tube with the edge of their fingernail to move the lipstick up to the top of the case, although lipsticks in push-up metal containers had been available in Europe since 1911.
 In 1923, the first swivel-up tube was patented by James Bruce Mason Jr. in Nashville, Tennessee.
 As women started to wear lipstick for photographs, photography made lipstick acceptable among women.
 Elizabeth Arden and Estee Lauder began selling lipstick in their salons.

 During the Second World War, metal lipstick tubes were replaced by plastic and paper tubes.
 Lipstick was scarce during that time because some of the essential ingredients of lipstick, petroleum and castor oil, were unavailable.
 World War II allowed women to work in engineering and scientific research, and in the late 1940s, Hazel Bishop, an organic chemist in New York and New Jersey, created the first long lasting lipstick, called No-Smear lipstick.
 With the help of Raymond Specter, an advertiser, Bishop's lipstick business thrived.

-Another form of lip color, a wax-free, semi-permanent liquid formula, was invented in the 1990s by the Lip-Ink International company.
-Other companies have imitated the idea, putting out their own versions of long-lasting "lip stain" or "liquid lip color."